 Additionally, even when using the best closed captioning software, a human transcriptionist needs to correct the ASR’s errors to ensure clean and readable transcript or captions for the user.
 Verbit’s solution adds this human layer to the transcription and captioning process.

-Verbit’s solution uses technology to support human transcriptionists while offering robust privacy standards and 99%+ accuracy.
+Verbit’s solution uses AI technology to support human transcriptionists while offering robust privacy standards and up to 99% targeted accuracy.
 For more information about Verbit’s captioning, transcription, audio description and subtitling services, contact us.